justmedic/fast-model/README.md

+# PREFACE

+The project is at a very early stage, but it is already usable.
+I should clarify that this is my first experience writing libraries and I plan to finish it for a few more months to bring it to perfection.
+The essence of this library is in super fast deployment of the backend on fastapi with ready-made CRUD operations and admin panel from sqlmodel.
+This is the very first dev version, but you can already use it for your projects.
+This library is not suitable for large projects where high code transparency is required, but it will do for small/medium projects where complex database operations are not required.
+But since fasmodel has sqlmodel (sqlalchemy + pydantic) under the box, you will still be able to use the capabilities of these libraries.

 # FastModel

 FastModel is a lightweight ORM extension that simplifies database interactions in your Python applications.
 It provides an easy-to-use interface for common database operations, leveraging the power of SQLModel (https://github.com/tiangolo/sqlmodel) and SQLAlchemy (https://www.sqlalchemy.org/) under the hood.